Boston jury awards crime writer Patricia Cornwell $51 million

-CAMBRIDGE, Massachusetts Crime novelist Patricia Cornwell and her spouse won nearly $51 million in a federal lawsuit against their former accounting and business management firm, their attorney said on Wednesday.
+CAMBRIDGE, Mass.
+Feb 20 Crime novelist Patricia Cornwell and her spouse won nearly $51 million in a federal lawsuit against their former accounting and business management firm, their attorney said on Wednesday.

 Cornwell and her spouse, Staci Gruber, a neuroscientist, who live in Boston, filed the suit in 2009 against Anchin, Block & Anchin, accusing the firm of negligence in performing professional services, breach of fiduciary duty and other fiscal shenanigans.